zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

 1. Save the file (*CTRL+S*).

-### Connect the MCP tools to your agent
+### Implement an MCP Client

+An MCP client is the component that connects to the MCP server to discover and call tools.
+You can think of it as the bridge between the agent and the server-hosted functions, enabling dynamic tool use in response to user prompts.

-1. Enter the following command to begin editing the agent code.
+1. Enter the following command to begin editing the client code.

     ```
    code client.py
     ```

-    In this file, you'll prepare the AI agent, accept user prompts, and invoke the function tools.

     > **Tip**: As you add code to the code file, be sure to maintain the correct indentation.

-1. Review the existing function `connect_to_server`.
-This function starts the server and retrieves the tools available.
-The rest of the file includes comments where you'll add the necessary code to implement your inventory agent.

 1. Find the comment **Add references** and add the following code to import the classes: